pizeyt/pizeyt.github.io/LLMP/LLMP.md

 - Updated all libraries
 - Installed Dependabot to ensure we do not fall behind again

-### This enables us to take on the strategic work of removing Bad Thing from our estate.
+### This enables us to take on the strategic work of ....